dramer/BichromateSample/README.md

 Creating Page Object Models you extend sTestBasePageDeclaration - This gives you all the methods for finding objects on the page.

+#CI Environment Variables

-# Running tests within a CI environment.
+Running tests within a CI environment.
 Billfire Automation takes in the following system parameters

 * -DBichromate.spreadsheet=stageTestSetup.xls
 * -DBichromate.worksheet= X